tercasaskova311/Comparing-Emotional-Scores-of-Mistral-LLM-Responses-via-EmoAtlas/README.md

 - The mean absolute error (MAE) between emotion scores in the two languages was 0.9.
 - Trust and anticipation displayed the largest cross-linguistic divergences, as visualized in the heatmap of standardized z-scores (see `heat_maps.png`).

-These findings suggest that linguistic structure and cultural norms significantly influence emotional expression.
+These findings suggest that linguistic structure and cultural norms can influence emotional expression.
 Differences in tokenization and vocabulary efficiency also play a role, especially in language models optimized for specific languages.

 ## Theoretical Context